 - Why even creatives couldn’t choose themselves until recently

-- What you need to start choosing yourself in the business world (it’s only 2 things)
+- What you need to start choosing yourself in the business world

 - A few habits that will help you make the daily practice a routine

 - What pseudocide means and why you should stop trying to find your purpose

 - Why honesty is like interest on you money and how you can start being more honest

 Who would I recommend the Choose Yourself summary to?